Sri Lanka 2017: History, Beaches and Parks

 I lodged in the fort area, separated from the modern town by worn down ramparts.
 But they were great for morning walkers and joggers as they skirted the ocean and allowed a view of the old town in the fort and the new town outside as well.
 Many buildings in the fort have been restored and renovated as hotels, restaurants and boutiques.
-Indeed, it has become a town for tourists, but local life is still visible at school times and around the courthouse.
+Indeed, it has become a town for tourists although local life is still visible at school times and around the courthouse.

 Most of restored historic buildings are a legacy of the Dutch—a hospital, now shops and restaurants; a Reform church, still a church, but did not seem to be used for worship; a mansion, now a National Museum, which was closed; and the governor’s house, now a luxury hotel.
 Still, despite the tourist kitsch, it was enjoyable to walk the narrow streets, pass the shops and cafes with tables on the street, while dodging cars and three wheelers driven carefully to avoid distracted pedestrians.
 The new town was a less interesting South Asian mess, but had an active fish market and a beach that did not look inviting.